mohammedghoula2/Roadmap-JS-Projects/README.md

 This folder includes the following projects:

 1. **Task Tracker**: A simple task management app where you can add, delete, and mark tasks as completed.
-2. **Custom Dropdown Menu**: A custom dropdown menu where the header text updates in real-time when items are selected.
+2. **Custom Dropdown Menu**: A custom dropdown menu where the header text updates in real-time when items are selected: https://roadmap.sh/projects/custom-dropdown.